-From adorable sea otters, to over 30,000 other sea creatures, this impressive aquarium is a great spot to spend half a day learn about surrounding ocean life and the importance of conservation issues that the museum focuses on.
+From adorable sea otters, to over 30,000 other sea creatures, this impressive aquarium is a great spot to spend half a day learning about the surrounding ocean life and the importance of the conservation issues that the museum focuses on.
 Highlights include: the giant kelp forest, playful sea otters, translucent jellyfish and a penguin splash zone.

 Napa Valley and Sonoma County